What Is a Truck Tablet? A Complete Guide for Fleet Managers

 Professional Software: Runs applications for ELD compliance, routing, dispatch, and proof of delivery

-Why Tablets Are Used in Trucks
+Why Are Tablets Used in Trucks?

 Regulatory Compliance: Automates Hours of Service (HOS) logging with integrated ELD functionality